Test-driven development¶

 See it on YouTube.

-The code of a project changes.
-You want to change code methodically in a time efficient way.
+The requirements (and hence code) of a project changes.
+You want to change code methodically in a time-efficient way.

 Test-driven development (TDD) is a systematic way to grow code,